angelicalosa/angelicalosa.github.io/src/data/about.md

-# Saying
+# Some Saying

-- I always made a to-do list for everyday.
-I just can’t figure out who’s going to do it.
+- "I’m not lazy; I’m just conserving my energy for more important tasks."

-# History
+# Stories

-- Karl Marx said, “History repeats itself, first as a tragedy, second as a farce.”

-You can personally ask me about stories that I'm too afraid to share on the internet.
+I usually prefer sharing my stories face-to-face because I'm a bit wary of putting them out there online.

 # I like

-- Karaoke
-- Dancing
-- Facebook
-- Tiktok
-- Instagram
+- Karaoke (singing my heart out in the shower and pretending I’m auditioning for a talent show)
+- Dancing (shaking it like nobody’s watching, except for my baby who looks at me like I’m having a mid-life crisis)
+- Facebook (mastering the art of procrastination while skillfully crafting status updates that no one reads but everyone likes)
+- Tiktok (perfecting the skill of lip-syncing to songs I barely know, all while trying to avoid a viral fail)
+- Instagram (curating a feed that’s 90% me pretending to be a fashion model and 10% sunsets)
-- Online Shopping
+- Online Shopping (adding everything to my cart like it’s a game)

 # Fun facts

-- My dream vacation together with my family is going to Japan and riding in a hot air balloon.
 - I love to cook.
-My signature dish is homemade sunny-sideup fried egg.
-- If I could have any superpower, it would be the ability to travel through time would let me witness historical events firsthand and explore different eras.
+My signature dish is the humble sunny-side-up fried egg.
+It’s so perfect, even Gordon Ramsay would trade his chef’s hat for the recipe.
+My kitchen skills are basically limited to this one dish, but hey, why mess with perfection?
+- If I could have any superpower, I’d choose time travel.
+Not just to see historical events, but to go back and witness my past self trying to cook anything other than a sunny-side-up egg.
+Spoiler: it didn’t go well.

 # I dream of